RaymonDev/subredditrecomendator/README.md

 ## Error solutions:
 - Make sure that Google Chrome is not running.
-- Make sure that the path of your Google Chrome History file is correct.
+- Make sure that the path of your Google Chrome History file is correct. (line 12)
+- Make sure your reddit aplication info is correct (line 82)
 - Check if all the libraries are installed.